Home » Read & Learn » WordPress » WordPress How To: SEO Permalinks (Before or After Launch)

 Setting up WordPress Permalinks

 Every page or post you create in WordPress also makes a Permalink.
-Basically, that’s the particular URL for that page or post.
-But the default Permalinks created by WordPress are not very useful or search engine-friendly.
+That’s the particular URL for that page or post.
+However, the default Permalinks created by WordPress are not very useful or search engine-friendly.

 The best scenario is to set your Permalinks properly before you launch your site.
 If your site is already live, I’ll cover that for you later in this article.